ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 ### Xml Document External Entity Expansion

-Expansão de entidade externo de documento Xml.
+Expansão de entidade externa de documento XML.

 > XML External Entity \(XXE\) vulnerabilities occur when applications process untrusted XML data without disabling external entities and DTD processing.
 Processing untrusted XML data with a vulnerable parser can allow attackers to extract data from the server, perform denial of service attacks, and in some cases gain remote code execution.
 The XmlDocument class is vulnerable to XXE attacks when setting the XmlResolver property to resolve external entities.
 To prevent XmlDocument XXE attacks, set the XmlResolver property to null.
 For more information checkout the CWE-611 \(https://cwe.mitre.org/data/definitions/611.html\) advisory.

-### **Ldap Injection Filter Assignment**
+### **LDAP Injection Filter Assignment**

 Atribuição de filtro de injeção Ldap.

 > LDAP Injection vulnerabilities occur when untrusted data is concatenated into a LDAP Path or Filter expression without properly escaping control characters.
 This can allow attackers to change the meaning of an LDAP query and gain access to resources for which they are not authorized.
 For more information checkout the CWE-90 \(https://cwe.mitre.org/data/definitions/90.html\) advisory.

-### Sql Injection: Dynamic NHibernate Query
+### SQL Injection: Dynamic NHibernate Query

-Injeção Sql: a query dinâmica NHibernate.
+Injeção SQL: a query dinâmica NHibernate.

 > Concatenating untrusted data into a dynamic SQL string and calling vulnerable NHibernate Framework methods can allow SQL Injection.
 To ensure calls to vulnerable NHibernate Framework methods are parameterized, pass positional or named parameters in the statement.
 The following NHibernate methods allow for raw SQL queries to be executed: CreateQuery CreateSqlQuery To ensure calls to vulnerable NHibernate methods are parameterized, use named parameters in the raw SQL query.
 Then, set the named parameter values when executing the query.
 For more information checkout the CWE-89 \(https://cwe.mitre.org/data/definitions/89.html\) advisory.

-### Ldap Injection Directory Searcher
+### LDAP Injection Directory Searcher

-Injeção Ldap que procura diretórios.
+Injeção LDAP que procura diretórios.

 > LDAP Injection vulnerabilities occur when untrusted data is concatenated into a LDAP Path or Filter expression without properly escaping control characters.
 This can allow attackers to change the meaning of an LDAP query and gain access to resources for which they are not authorized.
 For more information checkout the CWE-90 \(https://cwe.mitre.org/data/definitions/90.html\) advisory.

-### Ldap Injection Path Assignment
+### LDAP Injection Path Assignment

-Atribuição de path com a injeção Ldap.
+Atribuição de path com a injeção LDAP.

 > LDAP Injection vulnerabilities occur when untrusted data is concatenated into a LDAP Path or Filter expression without properly escaping control characters.
 This can allow attackers to change the meaning of an LDAP query and gain access to resources for which they are not authorized.
 For more information checkout the CWE-90 \(https://cwe.mitre.org/data/definitions/90.html\) advisory.